 When you get right down to it, “conscious uncoupling” is the title of a website designed to sell a five-week online “system” of divorce for $279.
-Apparently, Gwyneth Paltrow decided to use the term after hearing it from a holistic medical practitioner she sees.
+Apparently, Gwyneth Paltrow decided to use the term after hearing it from her holistic medical practitioner.
 The description on her website of “conscious uncoupling”, with its references to skeletons and insects, leaves something to be desired.
 Including a simple explanation.

 Unfortunately, divorce is generally ugly.
-Two people who have created a life together and who have developed many expectations of one another and of themselves in relation to that other person are trying to get out of each others’ daily lives.
+Two people who have created a life together, and who have developed many expectations of one another and of themselves in relation to their spouse, are trying to get out of each others’ daily lives.
 This is not easy.
 And society generally does not approve.
 Which makes it even harder.

-I think the article about insects and various types of skeletons meant to explain how Gwyneth and her husband have changed.
+I think the article about insects and skeletons meant to explain how Gwyneth and her husband have changed.
 And that in their transformations, they have decided that being married doesn’t work for them.
-Henceforth, they want to try to separate from each other in a way that does not consciously hurt or place blame on the other person for the failure of their relationship as married people.
+Therefore, they want to separate from each other in a way that does not consciously hurt or place blame on each other for the failure of their relationship as married people.

-So, you can see, the concept is not really that complicated, it’s just very difficult to execute.
-It requires a process of self-discovery, and a willingness to acknowledge your shortcomings, at an emotional level, without defensiveness.
+So, you can see, the concept is not really that complicated.
+It’s just very difficult to execute.
+It requires a process of self-discovery, and a willingness to acknowledge your shortcomings without defensiveness.
 When you can do that, you can be compassionate about the shortcomings of your spouse.
-Ultimately, you recognize with a clear head and heart that their way of living does not match up with the way you want to live, at a practical level, an emotional level, or simply at the level of common interest.
+Ultimately, you recognize with a clear head and heart that their way of living does not match up with the way you want to live Be it at a practical level, an emotional level, or simply at the level of common interest.